-The French press brews excellent coffee with bold and rich flavor.
+The French press brews excellent coffee with rich flavor.
 It’s a simple process, but requires the right French press coffee ratio, grind size, and brew time for the best taste.

-I’ve been making French press coffee for over a decade and have gone through hundreds (maybe a thousand) of batches to get rich flavor with few grounds in the cup.
-To get the perfect French press coffee, you’ll need to measure the right amount of coffee, use a burr grinder, and a timer.
+I’ve been making French press coffee for over a decade and have brewed a thousand batches.
+To get the perfect French press coffee, you’ll need to measure the right amount of coffee (1:15 ratio), get a coarse grind size with a burr grinder, and brew for four minutes.

 I’ll go through a complete recipe with tips for full-bodied flavor without leftover coffee grounds.
 Let’s start with the most important part: measuring the right amount of coffee for a French press.